English Ivy Symbolism, Traditions, and Mythology

 So may they all have, that with Ivy hold.

 Carols such as the ones described above may have been sung in conjunction with the decorating of a house or a church hall for Christmas.
 A common story on carol websites is that good-natured singing contests were held during the time when the two carols were popular.
 In these contests, men (holly) sang songs disparaging women (ivy) and women sang songs disparaging men.
-The contest is a nice idea and may well have happened, but so far I haven't found any reliable evidence to support it.
+The contest is a nice idea and may well have happened, but so far I haven't found additional evidence to support it.

-The Choir of Kings College Cambridge Sings The Holly and the Ivy
+Choir of Kings College Cambridge Sings The Holly and the Ivy

-For those not family with the words of today's carol, they can be heard in the video on the right.
+For those not family with the words of today's carol, they can be heard in the video above.
 The lyrics are somewhat puzzling.
 The first line is "The Holly and the Ivy", yet ivy is mentioned nowhere else in the carol except in the last verse, which is a repeat of the first verse.
 Holly is given the starring role in the song and ivy is ignored, so it seems strange that ivy is even mentioned.

 The explanation that is often given is that the first line in the carol is a remnant of the old custom of linking holly and ivy together.
 In the rest of the carol ivy isn't needed.
 The "holly" in the carol refers to Christ and the theme of the carol is his life.